The top 7 Assisted Living citations – and how to avoid them.

 There are many important components to running a successful and complaint community: hiring the right team, training them well, and using the right tools.
 An important tool in any operator’s toolbelt is their assisted living software, and ECP is proud to provide the assisted living industry’s easiest-to-use software to avoid citations and improve clinical operations.

-If you’re interested in scheduling time with an ECP representative to discuss compliance and learn more about how ECP can help your community prevent citations before they happen, click to schedule a demo.
+If you’re interested in scheduling time with an ECP representative to discuss compliance and learn more about how ECP can help your community prevent citations before they happen.